vineeth-au/personal-website/README.md

 ```
 ## Getting Started ##

-Make sure npm is installed.
+- Make sure npm is installed.
 If not, install using `brew install node`
-To build the application - npm run build
+- To build the application - `npm run build`
-To run the application in dev mode - npm run
+- To run the application in dev mode - `npm run dev`